 Please work closely with your instructor for recommendations and/or accommodations for assignments.

-There are Quick Guides and videos available on the main page when you first log into D2L.
+Use the D2L Live Assistance link in Pathway.
+There are also Quick Guides and videos available on the main page when you first log into D2L.
 If you still need help, you can call the PTC Help Desk at (864) 941-8627 for assistance.
 They will put you in contact with someone who can help guide you.

 We will be working hard to keep students, faculty, staff and the community informed via the website and social media.
 We are also committed to providing a high level of instruction and customer service throughout this difficult time.

 Students will receive direct communication from their instructors with detailed information regarding virtual class sessions and online coursework.
 Faculty will maintain virtual office hours to share with students, and communicate with increased frequency.